As an Amazon Associate I earn from qualifying purchases.

 When shopping for a toddler sleep sack, you’ll want to keep the following in mind:

-- What time of year is it?
-The colder it is, the more likely it is you’ll want to use an enclosed, zip-up sleep sack.
+The colder it is, the more likely it is you’ll want to use an enclosed, zip-up wearable blanket.

 My Top Toddler Sleep Sack Reviews

-If you’re looking for the best toddler sleep sack, you’ll want to check out the following products.
+If you’re looking for a great wearable blanket for your toddler, you’ll want to check out the following products.
 We’ve combed through what’s currently on the market and these are some of our favorites.

 This material is free of any pesticides or chemicals that may be found in conventionally grown cotton products.
 The unique two-way zipper allows you easy access where you need it most, for quick diaper changes.
 The zipper is also lined on the inside to help prevent accidentally catching your child’s tender skin.

-A great option for little ones with sensitive skin, this sleep sack is finely woven and soft.
+A great option for little ones with sensitive skin, this wearable blanket is finely woven and soft.
 It’s breathable, which allows your toddler to have great air-exchange and promotes healthy skin.
-At the same time, it will work to keep your child warm without the added bulk or danger of additional blankets in the sleep space.
+At the same time, it will work to keep your toddler warm without the added bulk or danger of additional blankets in the sleep space.

 This is a sleeveless toddler sleep sack option.
 Your choices of color include blue and white stripe, pink and white stripe, or silver and white stripe.
 This product comes with a 6-month warranty and is produced by a United States company with a US-based customer service.

-Responsible for the original wearable blanket, Halo is a long-standing and respectable name in the sleep sack industry.
+Responsible for the original sleep sack, Halo is a long-standing and respectable name in the wearable blanket industry.

 This toddler sleep sack is sleeveless and made from touchably soft polyester micro-fleece.
 Both the neckline and the armholes are generously cut to provide a safer fit and to help prevent overheating.
-This sleep sack has a TGO rating of 1, which means it’s well-suited for moderate weather and can be used to layer for cool temperatures.
+This wearable blanket has a TGO rating of 1, which means it’s well-suited for moderate weather and can be used to layer for cool temperatures.

-This sleep sack is fitted with an inverted zipper.
-It opens from the bottom so there’s no need to fully undress your child during diaper changes in the night.
-It also allows you the option to unzip and allow for air exchange if your child seems too warm.
+This wearable blanket is fitted with an inverted zipper.
+It opens from the bottom so there’s no need to fully undress your toddler during diaper changes in the night.
+It also allows you the option to unzip and allow for air exchange if your toddler seems too warm.

 This unit is approved as safe by the International Hip Dysplasia Institute and considered “hip healthy.”
 The roomy cut allows plenty of room for your toddler to move while sleeping.

-This sleep sack is available in a wide variety of sizes that will work from newborn through 2 years of age.
-Shown here is the XL size, suitable for children aged 18–24 months who weigh 26–36 pounds.
+This wearable blanket is available in a wide variety of sizes that will work from newborn through 2 years of age.
+Shown here is the XL size, suitable for kids aged 18–24 months who weigh 26–36 pounds.
 There are 24 different colors to choose from, including both prints and solids.

 If you’ve been looking for a versatile long sleeve toddler sleep sack option, this Slumbersafe piece can be a good choice.
 It’s available in two sizes: 6–18 months and 18–36 months.

 Both sizes come with decorative animal embroidery.
 The sleeves are non-detachable and the zipper is outfitted with a protective zip cover to prevent the snagging of skin.
-The zipper runs down the front middle of the sleep sack and terminates at the feet, allowing for easy nighttime changes.
+The zipper runs down the front middle of the wearable blanket and terminates at the feet, allowing for easy nighttime changes.

 This toddler sleep sack can be worn long, with the 18–36-month sizing reaching 43 inches in length.
-A great feature of this sleep sack is that it can accommodate a wide variety of ages.
+A great feature of this wearable blanket is that it can accommodate a wide variety of ages.
 If you have a younger child or don’t need the extra length, this sleep sack can also be worn shorter.
 When folded it measures 39 inches in length.

 The material used for this toddler sleep sack is rated 2.5 TOG, which means it’s a great option for cooler rooms and suitable to temperatures of 59–70 degrees Fahrenheit.
 Layering with a long-sleeved t-shirt or onesie may prove difficult because of the sleeves.

-This sleep sack is also padded.
+This wearable blanket is also padded.
 While the outer material is made from 100 percent cotton, the padding is made from polyester.
 It’s easy to care for and can be machine washed and dried.

 Noticed your little one has started to pull themselves up or walk in their sleep sack?
 You may be interested in using a toddler sleep sack that has feet to prevent an accident.
 This Halo model can be a great solution.
-It has the benefits that come along with using a sleep sack without the risk of getting caught up in excess material at the feet.
+It has the benefits that come along with using a wearable blanket without the risk of getting caught up in excess material at the feet.

 This is a great layering piece and is really designed to be worn over regular bedtime wear.
-Though your child’s feet can be exposed for easy walking, they can also tuck snugly into the sleep sack for warmth while sleeping.
+Though your child’s feet can be exposed for easy walking, they can also tuck snugly into the wearable blanker for warmth while sleeping.

 This wearable blanket is available in two sizes: 2/3 and 4/5.
 The largest size can be worn by a child 46 inches tall and can accommodate up to 50 pounds.
 This toddler sleep sack has a TOG rating of 1 and is made from knit material and microfleece.
 It’s available in multiple colors.

-This zipper terminates at the feet, which is great for children making nighttime visits to the bathroom.
-Children are still able to easily use the zipper when needed so nighttime potty training won’t be negatively impacted by using this toddler sleep sack.
+This zipper terminates at the feet, which is great for toddlers making nighttime visits to the bathroom.
+Kids are still able to easily use the zipper when needed so nighttime potty training won’t be negatively impacted by using this wearable blanket.

-This sleep sack is made from soft bamboo.
+This sleeping bag is made from soft bamboo.
 It’s a great, eco-friendly option for a toddler sleep sack produced with sustainability in mind.
 The material is breathable and washes well.

 It’s a great option for layering over long sleeves during colder weather.
-This size is suitable for children ages 18–36-months old, though other sizes are available.
+This size is suitable for kids ages 18–36-months old, though other sizes are available.

-If you have a child who likes to fiddle with zippers or undresses themselves, this is a great feature to have in a sleep sack.
+If you have a toddler who likes to fiddle with zippers or undresses themselves, this is a great feature to have in a sleeping bag.
 They aren’t able to see the zipper and so are less likely to fiddle with it.
 Even if they are interested in the zipper, the snap tab at the top is difficult for them to manipulate open.

-I love that this sleep sack is available in a wide variety of cute, soothing colors.
+I love that this wearable blanket is available in a wide variety of cute, soothing colors.
 If you decide it’s the perfect option for your child, you can introduce several different colors to your child’s wardrobe.

-Using sleep sacks doesn’t have to stop just because your child has gotten older.
-You may be surprised to learn sleep sacks are just as great for a toddler as they are for a newborn.
+Using sleep sacks doesn’t have to stop just because your toddler has gotten older.
+You may be surprised to learn wearable blankets are just as great for a toddler as they are for a newborn.

-While all of the sleep sacks above are good options, I believe the Halo Sleep Sack is the best toddler sleep sack on the market.
+While all of the sleep sacks above are good options, I believe the Halo Sleep Sack is the best sleep sack for toddlers on the market.
 It has a fairly traditional design, and works well for most toddlers.